laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 4.2.2 of RFC8949@-cbor}}):

 {: group="1"}
-2. Besides the mandated use of preferred encoding, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating point zero will generate 0xf98000.
+2. Besides the mandated use of preferred serialization, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating point zero will generate 0xf98000.